jziggas/ng-ck/README.md

 - `config: '<?'`
   - Configuration object passed to CKEditor.
 Overwrites the default configuration provided by `ngCkConfigProvider`.
 - `maxLength: '<?'`
-  - Default `undefined`.
+  - Updates ngModel validity.
+Default `undefined`.
 - `minLength: '<?'`
-  - Default `undefined`.
+  - Updates ngModel validity.
+Default `undefined`.
 - `readOnly: '<?'`
   - Sets the [readOnly](http://docs.ckeditor.com/#!/api/CKEDITOR.editor-property-readOnly) property of the editor.
 Default `undefined`.
 - `required: '<?'`
-  - Designates if the editor is a required form input and sets the validity of ngModel.
+  - Updates ngModel validity.
 Default `undefined`.
 - `onContentChanged: '&?'`
   - CKEditor's `'change'` event gets triggered on a variety of actions that take place and not just when the content changes.
 This callback lets you know when a change in content has actually taken place.
   - `on-content-changed="onContentChanged(editor, html, text)"`